EngosSoftware/renumber/NOTES_AT_FUTURE_ME.md

-# Notes @ FutureMe
+# notes@FutureMe

-> Things to do in this project when I come back.
+> Things to do in this project when I eventually come back.

-- Allow to provide initial value of the renaming index.
+- [ ] Allow to provide initial value of the renaming index.
-- Allow to provide some customized format for the indexed name.
+- [ ] Allow to provide some customized format for the indexed name.